 Failing to Plan

 You know what they say: if you fail to plan then you plan to fail.
 It’s important to prepare properly for us to do all of the things that we need to do.
 It’s especially true with our busy lifestyles.
 That’s why it’s important to plan meals and snacks in advance.
+Also, to use helpers like TENS or EMS to stimulate your muscles while you’re not able to workout.

 So that you don’t run out of time and pick up burgers on your way home from work or some pizza at the office for lunch, you need to carve out a few hours a week to do your meal prep.
 Cook for the week and store it all in containers.
 Put your meals, along with snacks and even fruits and veggies for your breakfast smoothies on your to-do list.